daybaryour/php_exercises/README.md

 # Minimum php Config 7.13,
-Solution was done on php 8.12 and MySQL
+* Solution was done on php 8.12 and MySQL
-No linting tools were used
+* No linting tools were used
-No Unit tests written
+* No Unit tests written

 # Dependencies
-Conposer
+Composer

 #SQL files are in sql_helpers/tvseries_sql_helpers.php